StringList class.

 String st2 = st1.toUpperCase();

-The string st2 has the text I AM HERE!
+The string st2 has the text I AM HERE!.

-As you might guess, there is also a method toLowerCase()
+As you might guess, there is also a method toLowerCase(), but we will not be using it today.

 public boolean equals(String str)